-Later in the book he informs his friends that in his youth he was given an elixir of longevity by an African witchdoctor, which would explain how Tarzan is still looking young, and in peak physical condition, when he should be in his late 60s.
-The group first scoff at this notion until Jerry mentions how he was told Tarzan stories when he was but a child, so some magical intervention is the only explanation for Tarzan’s youthful appearance.
-Burroughs had come up with a brilliant way to keep writing about a character, over a great span of time, without having to worry about the problem of an aging hero.
-Instead of being given a Super Soldier Serum and frozen in an iceberg like Captain America we have jungle mysticism to keep our hero young and vibrant.
+Later in the book he informs his friends that in his youth he was given an elixir of longevity by an African witch doctor, which would explain how Tarzan is still looking young, and in peak physical condition, when he should be in his late 60s.
+The group first scoffs at this notion until Jerry mentions how he was told Tarzan stories when he was but a child, so some magical intervention is the only explanation for Tarzan’s youthful appearance.
+Burroughs had come up with a brilliant way to keep writing about a character, over a great span of time, without having to worry about the problem of an ageing hero.
+Instead of being given a Super Soldier Serum and frozen in an iceberg like Captain America, we have jungle mysticism to keep our hero young and vibrant.
 Sadly this was the last Tarzan book to be written by Burroughs so that idea was never fully explored.

 What makes Tarzan and the Foreign Legion stand out from many of the Tarzan books is that though John Clayton/Tarzan is the primary protagonist his “foreign legion” are no slouches.
 Leading the charge of badassery is Corrie van der Meer; being a Burroughs female character she is required to be captured multiple times, but this does not dispel how actually awesome she is, she not only survived in the jungle for two years but when push comes to shove she can bring the hell-fire and retribution to her enemies.
-Her extreme hatred of the Japanese gives Burroughs the ability discuss how hate can affect a person; will it irreparable change a person or once the war is over can it simply be put aside?
+Her extreme hatred of the Japanese gives Burroughs the ability to discuss how hate can affect a person; will it irreparable change a person or once the war is over can it simply be put aside?

-Tarzan is often running off to scout trails or find food which leaves Corrie and the men to take care of themselves, and though the men continually ask for Corrie to hang back she is able to argue that she is a good shot and every gun counts.
+Tarzan is often running off to scout trails or find food, which leaves Corrie and the men to take care of themselves, and though the men continually ask for Corrie to hang back she is able to argue that she is a good shot and every gun counts.
 She almost reaches levels of exulted ecstasy when she kills a Japanese soldier which makes her one complicated cookie.
-It also puts her on a more even footing with this books key love, Jerry Lucas.
+It also puts her on a more even footing with this book’s key love, Jerry Lucas.

 Burroughs loves the “Will they won’t they” aspect of a love story and making Jerry, a misogynist whose previous girlfriend left him for a F4 Republican, a perfect foil for her.
-Burroughs tries to throw in the complication of another Dutchmen who Tarzan rescues, and who Jerry immediately becomes jealous of, but we the reader know that the book will end with Corrie and Jerry together.
+Burroughs tries to throw in the complication of another dutchman who Tarzan rescues, and who Jerry immediately becomes jealous of, but we the reader know that the book will end with Corrie and Jerry together.
 The added bonus here is that Jerry isn’t the group’s only misogynist, Sgt.
-Tony “Shrimp” Rosetti is your classic woman hater “Dames ain’t nothing but trouble” and when he falls in love with a Eurasian woman who was descendant of cannibals, and who fought alongside her pirate father, it’s just beautifully comic.
+Tony “Shrimp” Rosetti is your classic woman hater “Dames ain’t nothing but trouble” and when he falls in love with a Eurasian woman who was a descendant of cannibals, and who fought alongside her pirate father, it’s just beautifully comic.